thisleejones/dicfix/README.md

 -   **Global Dictation**: Use dictation in any application, whether it supports it or not.
 -   **Multiple Targets**: Send text to the clipboard, paste it directly, type it out as keystrokes, or print it to standard output.
--   **Seamless Workflow**: The app automatically closes and sends the text when it loses focus or when you press `Enter`.
+-   **Seamless Workflow**: The app automatically closes when it loses focus.
+To send the text, press `Enter`.
 -   **Highly Customizable**: Configure the window's appearance, position, fonts, colors, and default target via a simple JSON file.
 -   **Command-Line Control**: Override settings and send text directly from the command line for scripting and automation.